moonmeister/xo-install-script/README.md

 ## install.sh

-This script will install the latest stable version of XO along with it's prerequisits and dependancies.
+This script will install the latest stable version of [xo-web](https://github.com/vatesfr/xo-web) and [xo-server](https://github.com/vatesfr/xo-server) along with their prerequisits and dependancies.
 The XO source is placed in the `/opt/` directory.
 The primary `/opt/xo-server/bin/xo-server` executable is sym-linked to `/usr/local/bin/xo-server` and a service is optionally installed to run the server.

 ### Other Installed Items
 1. Prerequisits